-In May 2016, the Company entered into a Sales Agreement with Cantor Fitzgerald & Co. to periodically sell up to \$75 million of shares of common stock in an at-the-market, or ATM, offering.
-During the second quarter of 2016, there were no sales of common stock pursuant to the Sales Agreement.
+In May 2016, the Company entered into a Sales Agreement with Cantor Fitzgerald & Co. to periodically sell up to \$75.0 million of shares of common stock in an at-the-market, or ATM, offering.
+During the third quarter of 2016, the Company sold 239,906 shares of common stock pursuant to the Sales Agreement.
+The aggregate net proceeds received by the Company were approximately \$2.2 million, net of commissions.

-The Company believes that its cash, cash equivalents and available for sale securities of \$188.6 million as of June 30, 2016 is sufficient to fund its current operating plan through the second quarter of 2017.
+The Company believes that its cash, cash equivalents and available for sale securities of \$161.3 million as of September 30, 2016 is sufficient to fund its current operating plan through the second quarter of 2017.
 There can be no assurance, however, that the current operating plan will be achieved in the timeframe anticipated by the Company, or that its cash resources will fund the Company's operating plan for the period anticipated by the Company or that additional funding will be available on terms acceptable to the Company, or at all.

-As of June 30, 2016, the Company had cash and cash equivalents of approximately \$188.6 million and current accounts payable and accrued expenses of \$20.9 million.
+As of September 30, 2016, the Company had cash and cash equivalents of approximately \$161.3 million and current accounts payable and accrued expenses of \$26.1 million.
 The Company has incurred substantial losses since inception, primarily due to investments in research and development, and we expect to continue to incur substantial losses over the next four to five years.
 Without any additional financings or other transactions, the Company anticipates that it will have sufficient cash available to support its development programs and business operations through the second quarter of 2017.

 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 In the future, the Company's ability to continue as a going concern is dependent on its ability to raise additional capital to fund its research and development programs and meet its obligations on a timely basis.
-As of June 30, 2016, the financial statements do not include any adjustments relating to recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should the Company be unable to continue its existence.
+As of September 30, 2016, the financial statements do not include any adjustments relating to recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should the Company be unable to continue its existence.

-To potentially mitigate the risk that the Company may be unable to continue as a going concern, it plans to pursue all or a combination of potential strategic alliances, collaboration agreements and other strategic transactions.
+To potentially mitigate the risk that the Company may be unable to continue as a going concern, it plans to pursue all or a combination of potential strategic alliances, collaborations and other strategic transactions.
 The Company also may seek additional capital through public or private equity offerings (including its ATM offering), which could have a dilutive impact on stockholders and the issuance, or even potential issuance, of shares could have a negative effect on the market price of common stock.
 Even if the Company is able to secure additional capital, such financings may only be available on unattractive terms, or could result in significant dilution of stockholders' interests.
-If none of the foregoing alternatives is available, or if available, the Company is unable to raise sufficient capital through such transactions, it may be forced to limit or cease its development activities.
+If none of the foregoing alternatives is available or, if available, the Company is unable to raise sufficient capital through such transactions, it may be forced to limit or cease its development activities.